 The Agency was responsible for setting the course of redevelopment in the City of Montclair and for being sure that redevelopment plans are in the best interests of the Community.
 In directing the City Redevelopment activities, State law provided the Agency with broad governmental functions and authority to accomplish its purpose, including but not limited to: the right to issue bonds for authorized purposes and to expend their proceeds, and the right to acquire, sell, rehabilitate, develop, administer or lease property.
 The Agency could also demolish buildings, clear land, and cause construction of improvements including streets and sidewalks.

-- Stimulationof private investment
+- Stimulate private investment

-- Improving and/or constructing public infrastructure
+- Improve and/or construct public infrastructure

-- Creating and securing local jobs
+Create and secure local jobs

 - Affordable Housing Programs

 - Capital Improvement Projects